BleuBleu/FamiStudio/Docs/docs/soundengine.md

 ![](images/SoundEngineDemo.png#center)

+The source code for the demo is located in the \DemoSource subfolder.

+* CA65: DemoSource\demo_ca65.s
+* NESASM: DemoSource\demo_nesasm.asm
+* ASM6: DemoSource\demo_asm6.asm

 The songs used in the demo are available in the demo songs that are included with FamiStudio:

 * Silver Surfer.fms